TommySarkissian/Three.js-Block-Game/README.md

 # Three.js Block Game

-A block game built with Three.js and Express.
-This project demonstrates how to create a 3D block game using the Three.js library for rendering and Express.js for serving the application.
+Three.js Block Game is an engaging 3D block game built using the Three.js library for rendering and Express.js for serving the application.

 ## Features

-- 3D graphics powered by Three.js
+- **3D Graphics**: Experience stunning 3D visuals powered by Three.js.
-- Responsive controls for player movement
+- **Responsive Controls**: Enjoy smooth and responsive controls for player movement.
-- Simple server setup with Express.js
+- **Simple Server Setup**: Utilize Express.js for an efficient server setup.

 ## Screenshot